influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ## Overview

 Kapacitor tasks define work to do on a set of data using [TICKscript](/kapacitor/v1.5/tick/) syntax.
 Kapacitor tasks include:
-- `stream` task.
-Mirrors data written from InfluxDB to Kapacitor.
+- `stream` tasks.
+A stream task replicates data written to InfluxDB in Kapacitor.
 Offloads query overhead and requires Kapacitor to store the data on disk.
-- `batch` task.
-Queries and processes InfluxDB data at a set interval.
+- `batch` tasks.
+A batch task queries and processes data for a specified interval.

-To explore other ways to use Kapacitor, see [Kapacitor guides](/kapacitor/v1.5/guides/).
+To get started, do the following:

 1. If you haven't already, [download and install the InfluxData TICK stack (OSS)](/platform/install-and-deploy/install/oss-install).
-2. Start InfluxDB and collect Telegraf data (start Telegraf?).
+2. [Start InfluxDB and start Telegraf](#start-influxdb-and-collect-telegraf-data).
 By default, Telegraf starts sending system metrics to InfluxDB and creates a 'telegraf' database.
 3. Start Kapacitor.

+> **Note:** Example commands in the following procedures are written for Linux.

 ## Start InfluxDB and collect Telegraf data